shlomi-noach/awesome-mysql/README.md

 - [DM](https://github.com/pingcap/tiflow) - A High-Availability data migration platform which supports migrating data from MySQL/MariaDB to TiDB and merging shard tables
 - [Kingbus](https://github.com/flike/kingbus) - A distributed MySQL binlog storage system built on Raft
-- [mysql-ripple](https://github.com/google/mysql-ripple) - Ripple, a server that can serve as a middleman in MySQL replication
+- [mysql-ripple](https://github.com/google/mysql-ripple) (archived) - Ripple, a server that can serve as a middleman in MySQL replication

 ## ChatOps